-Last Updated On -22 Feb 2025
+Last Updated On -16 Aug 2025

 While the term 'commerce' may immediately resonate with many, it's crucial to delve into its origins.
 Commerce, at its core, denotes trade and commercial services.
 It encompasses the entire spectrum of distributing goods and services, be it natural resources or the needs and demands of individuals.
 Understanding its history provides a context for its current state and future developments.

-Commerce is a broader concept including several concepts and features of business and the services involved in the import and export.
+Commerce is a broader concept, including several concepts and features of business and the services involved in the import and export.
 The following blog will help you understand the importance and functions of commerce.

-In simple terms, commerce is the exchange of goods, services, and money between people, businesses, and government.
+In simple terms, commerce is the exchange of goods, services, and money between people, businesses, and the government.
 It is an organized system harboring all the activities related to trade and industry for smooth working.

 The origin of commerce is traced back to the barter system, which was localized and started marketplaces and the exchange of currencies.
 From the 15th century to the early 20th century, trade routes like the Silk Road and several commercial hubs were established.
 The colonization and rise of trade companies and establishments like the British East India Company led to a global exchange, which was the foundation for modern banking and international markets.